• Menu

 What Does a Water Softener Do?

 One popular misconception that we hear often is that ion exchange is not the only way of softening water.
-In fact, water softening as it is commonly thought of is only possible via the exchange of calcium/magnesium ions for sodium ions.
-Other systems purport to soften water without salt, but these systems are water
+In fact, water softening, as it is commonly thought of, is only possible via the exchange of calcium/magnesium ions for sodium ions.
+Other systems purport to soften water without salt, but these systems are water conditioners, not water softeners.

 5900 bt water softener

-There are some new technologies on the horizon such as capacitive deionization but they have some drawbacks as well, so for real water softening where the hardness is removed, a water softener is still the best approach.
+Some new technologies, such as capacitive deionization, are on the horizon, but they also have some drawbacks, so for real water softening, where the hardness is removed, a water softener is still the best approach.

-Some sources suggest using a reverse osmosis system for softening water.
-This is technically possible, though impractical as any water softened through an RO system must first be pre-treated with an anti-scalant to prevent buildup on the RO membrane.
+Some sources suggest using a reverse osmosis system to soften water.
+This is technically possible, though impractical, as any water softened through an RO system must first be pre-treated with an antiscalant to prevent buildup on the RO membrane.

 Further, using an RO system to remove hardness minerals is much more wasteful than simply using a water softener, as RO systems create about a gallon of wastewater for every purified gallon of water.